Edward C. Halperin, M.D., M.A.

 Areas of Expertise

-Pediatrics, history of medicine, medical ethics, organ transplantation, discrimination in higher education
+Pediatrics, history of medicine, medical ethics, organ transplantation, and discrimination in higher education

 Edward C. Halperin is the chancellor and chief executive officer of New York Medical College (NYMC), and a noted radiation oncologist, medical historian and health sciences educator.
 He received a Bachelor of Science in economics (summa cum laude) from The Wharton School of the University of Pennsylvania, his M.D. (cum laude) from Yale University and a Master of Arts from Duke University.
 He completed his internship in internal medicine at Stanford University and his residency and chief residency at Harvard Medical School/Massachusetts General Hospital.